 We’ll be looking into why cats smack their lips while sleeping by learning about lip-smacking and the reasons behind it.
 Next, we’ll learn when it’s considered normal for cats to lip-smack and when to worry.
 Finally, we’ll guide you on what to do as a pet parent with a lip-smacking cat.

-Cat Smacking Lips While Sleeping
+Why is my Cat Smacking its Lips While Sleeping? (and awake)

 Cats smacking their lips while sleeping is a common behavior.
 It could simply mean that they’re dreaming!
 However, if they do smack their lips repetitively when awake, it could be a sign of an underlying condition.